Congressional Debate

 Congressional Debate (also known as Student Congress, Legislative Debate) is a competitive interscholastic high school debate event in the United States.
-The National Speech and Debate Association (NSDA), National Catholic Forensic League (NCFL) and many state associations and national invitational tournaments offer Congressional Debate as an event.
-Each organization and tournament offers its own rules, although the National Speech and Debate Association has championed standardization since 2007, when it began to ask its districts to use one of a number of procedures for qualification to its National Tournament.
-The Pakistan Student Congress event is a conference, and not interscholastic competition.
+The National Speech & Debate Association (NSDA), National Catholic Forensic League (NCFL) and many state associations and national invitational tournaments offer Congressional Debate as an event.
+Each organization and tournament offers its own rules, although the NSDA has championed standardization since 2007, when it began to ask its districts to use one of a number of procedures for qualification to its National Tournament.

 In Congressional Debate, high school students emulate members of the United States Congress by debating pieces of legislation, including bills and resolutions.
 Before the event, each school submits mock legislation to each tournament.
 After the legislation has been compiled, it is distributed to each participating team.
 Each team attempts to research as many topics as possible, with each participant choosing to stand in affirmation or negation of the legislation being debated.